-1. The central government budget is not really unified.
+- 1. The central government budget is not really unified.
 It is a dual-budget system with separate recurrent and capital or "development" budgets that may be based on inconsistent macroeconomic assumptions, budget classifications, or accounting rules.
-Each budget may be compiled by a different

-- 2. The macroeconomic constraint is not explicitly taken into account in the budget process, or the economic assumptions underlying the estimated costs of expenditure programs are weak or erroneous. - 3.
-Projections for the outturn of the previous and current years' budgets are not prepared, or the experience to date is not analyzed, so that budget preparation becomes a simple incremental exercise based on the previous year's (often erroneous) budget estimates. - 4.
-Satisfactory procedures do not exist for review of expenditure policies and program prioritization. - 5.
+Each budget may be compiled by a different ministry--for example, the ministry of finance for recurrent expenditures and a planning ministry for capital or "development" expenditures. - 2.
+The macroeconomic constraint is not explicitly taken into account in the budget process, or the economic assumptions underlying the estimated costs of expenditure programs are weak or erroneous.

+3. Projections for the outturn of the previous and current years' budgets are not prepared, or the experience to date is not analyzed, so that budget preparation becomes a simple incremental exercise based on the previous year's (often erroneous) budget estimates.

+- 4. Satisfactory procedures do not exist for review of expenditure policies and program prioritization. - 5.
 There is no multiyear planning. - 6.
 Extra budgetary funds are used to divert spending to one or more "off-budget" accounts. - 7.
 Quasi-fiscal expenditures, contingent liabilities, etc., are not taken into account. - 8.
 Appropriations-in-aid are used inappropriately.